harrisonturton/netlink-rs/README.md

 ## Usage

-### Using the wrappers
+The following examples will all dump the kernel's routing tables, in order of highest to lowest abstraction.

-The following snippet will dump the kernel's main routing table.
-This demonstrates how a subsystem-specific message, `RouteMessage`, must be wrapped in the `NetlinkMessage` to send to the kernel.
+### Convenience methods

-Note how the specifics of the Netlink socket protocol are hidden.
-You only need to implement the payload types from each subsystem-specific protocol in order to call netlink interfaces.
+This crate has the best support for `rnetlink`.
+Depending on what information you need, it might be exposed by one of these easy-to-use wrapper methods.
+They can be called directly and gather the responses into user-friendly structs.

 ```rust
 use netlink::NetlinkStream;